 While it's difficult to determine how many people are working in aquaculture in Washington County, the state provides some clues.
 The Center for Workforce Research and Information lumps aquaculture with animal production for tracking purposes, finding 143 direct employees registered in the first quarter of 2024, with an average weekly wage of $977.

-With the launch of specific businesses -- such as Kingfish in Jonesport, which is calling for 60 employees once it is operational -- the demand will be more targeted and immediate, Sawyer says.
 The program and the aquaculture industry coordinator position are grant funded -- primarily through USDA funds -- though Sawyer says she believes support for them will be ongoing.
 "This particular program was developed by the industry.
 I don't see it going anywhere."

 Speaking from the perspective of MAIC, Annie Noll -- herself an oyster farmer in Orland -- says, "Aquaculture in Washington County is already part of the toolbox for people working on the waterfront."
 Fishers are looking to diversify, she says, and aquaculture is increasingly being seen as a viable secondary or primary source of income.